dentemple/nepa.js/CONTRIBUTING.md

 4 - If you need any help, feel free to contact comment on the issue you're working on

 5 - (Optional) Check out this video series: [How to Contribute to an Open Source Project on Github](https://egghead.io/courses/how-to-contribute-to-an-open-source-project-on-github) by Kent C. Dodds

+Make sure all the tests are passing (`yarn test`) before pushing your changes; otherwise, they will be rejected automatically!

+## Add or improve our documentation

+You can never have too much documentation!

+## Add new features

+Before working on anything that would require signifcant effort, make sure to discuss the feature over Github Issues first!

 ## Technical Guidelines